Table of Contents (click on link to go to a section):

 5. BACK IN SAN DIEGO

 In 1993, I decided to move to San Diego anyway.
 I leased my house in Torrance and rented a house in San Diego.
 I started researching my construction project in 1994.
 In 1995, my employer assigned me to its nuclear work and gave me a satellite office at San Onofre Nuclear Generating Station where I worked several days a week.
 I would either drive from San Diego to SONGS or drive to the Metrolink Station in Oceanside and take the Metrolink to the head office in Rosemead.
-Eventually, in March 1997, I sold my house in Torrance and bought a 23-foot-long 1979 Allegro Class A motorhome to live in temporarily while I worked on plans for the construction of my house on my lot in Blossom Valley.
+Eventually, in March 1997, I sold my house in Torrance and bought a 23-foot-long 1979 Allegro Class A motorhome to live in temporarily while I worked on my construction project to build a house on my lot in Blossom Valley.
 First, I lived at Camplands On The Bay, in an area of San Diego, California, called Mission Beach, from March until July 1997.
 That was a fun time, since I knew several people who had boats at the Marina.
 When the rates went up to summer rates, in July 1997, I moved in with my aunt Bert in San Diego.
 I stayed there until October 1997, which is when I finally broke ground for my house!
 I moved my RV to Lake Jennings Park to be near my property.
-A short while later, I moved into a room in a friend's house, where I stayed while I built the house and moved into it in April 1998.
+A short while later, a friend of mine from Chile (Alfredo) offered me a room in his house, so I moved there until I moved into my "dream" house in April 1998.
+During that time at Alfredo's, I bought my first three Labs from Kasey Mando of Ultra Quest Show Dogs and Arabay Ranch.
+I had already bought a mini horse that I was boarding at her property east of my new property in El Cajon.

 All rights reserved by Annette Gilliam